scidsgn/advmathudf-au3/README.md

 # Advanced Math UDF
-Advanced mathematical functions for using in AutoIt scripts
+Advanced mathematical functions for use in AutoIt scripts

 ## Features
 * Trigonometric and hyperbolic functions